hubtel/hubtel-mobile-ios-merchant-checkout-sdk/README.md

-# Hubtel Checkout SDK - iOS
+# Hubtel Merchant Checkout SDK - iOS

 The Hubtel Checkout Library is a convenient and easy-to-use library that simplifies the process of implementing a checkout flow in your iOS application.